The Residential Experience

 Residential Life/Learning Communities at SUNY Brockport is the first recipient of the Association of College and University Housing Officers International’s Certificate in Housing Assessment.
 In order to continuously improve and enhance our services and the residential experience, assessment is a valued, embedded practice.
 We believe in making data driven decisions for the best interest of our students and staff.
 Utilizing national and local measures are essential to our success.

-For more information on the College’s Assessment plans, please visit the Division of Enrollment Management & Student Affairs
+For more information on the University’s Assessment plans, please visit the Division of Enrollment Management & Student Affairs